-Now, let’s look at Starbucks in contemporary times.
-In the US, Starbuck’s faces strong competitive challenge from numerous national rivals: Dunkin Donuts, McDonalds, Caribou Coffee to name just a few.
-However, Starbuck’s now has much stronger strategic resources: a well-known brand, network of stores, distribution channels and strong supply chain.
-In the face of this competition, it now must more cleverly apply its resources.
-The resulting strategy to face competitive challenges is more focused on consumer experiences and loyalty (store design, loyalty cards), product development (instant coffees, teas), and international market expansion.
+Finally, let’s look at Starbucks in contemporary times.
+In the US, Starbucks faces strong competitive challenge from numerous national rivals: Dunkin Donuts, McDonalds, Caribou Coffee to name just a few.
+Theory suggests that greater competitive challenge means that there needs to be greater strategic resources combined with coherent action to apply the resources.
+That is what we see in the case of Starbuck’s.
+It has built a strong base of strategic resources: a well-known brand, network of stores, distribution channels and strong supply chain.
+It is more cleverly apply its resources: focus on consumer experiences and loyalty (store design, loyalty cards), product development (instant coffees, teas), and international market expansion.

 Design Thinking and its Relationship to Strategic Thinking